About Glean MCP server

 Supported Hosts

-The following hosts are supported for connecting to Glean MCP servers.
+The following hosts are supported for connecting to Glean MCP server.

 Admin-managed configuration